From Our Video Series

 Overview

-I have also conducted several administrative hearings by representing state agencies such as the Kentucky Horse Racing Commission and the Kentucky Department of Agriculture.
-In addition, I have represented persons facing violations or charges from state agencies such as the Executive Branch Ethics Commission, the Department of Alcohol Beverage Control, and the Department of Charitable Gaming.
-I also have substantial experience in issues involving the Kentucky Open Records Act and Open Meetings Act.
+He has also conducted several administrative hearings by representing state agencies, including the Kentucky Department of Agriculture, or by representing individuals facing violations or charges from agencies such as the Executive Branch Ethics Commission and the Department of Alcohol Beverage Control.
+His experience with state and local agencies also includes matters related to the Kentucky Open Records Act and the Open Meetings Act.

-My current legal practice and area of focus is supplemented by my in-depth knowledge of criminal law, which was gained through 13 years as a felony-prosecutor in Lexington and later with the Kentucky Attorney General's Office, where I served as Director of the Special Prosecutions Division.
-This afforded me with a perspective of how different courts operate differently all across the state.
-I served as general counsel of the Kentucky Justice & Public Safety Cabinet from 2004 until coming to McBrayer in 2006.
-This gave me invaluable insight into the operations of state government.
+Luke’s practice is supplemented by his in-depth knowledge of criminal law, which he gained through 13 years as a felony prosecutor in Lexington and later with the Kentucky Attorney General's Office, where he served as Director of the Special Prosecutions Division.
+He also served as general counsel of the Kentucky Justice & Public Safety Cabinet from 2004 until coming to McBrayer in 2006, which provided him with valuable insight into how state government approaches issues.

 Additional Practice Experience